Ellaermeg/-ShowdownShogun/README.md

 ## Features

 - **Autonomous Battle Management**: Automatically handles all aspects of a Pokémon battle, from move selection to team switching.
-- **AI-Driven Strategies**: Utilizes basic machine learning algorithms to make  decisions during battle.
+- **Machine driven Strategies**: Utilizes basic machine learning algorithms to make  decisions during battle.
 - **Modular Design**: Easy to extend or modify with new strategies or improvements.
 - **Based on Poke-env**: Uses Poke-env as a framework for reinforcement learning